-To make a transformational impact on the lives of young people and families in poverty, we must address the challenges facing three stakeholders: children and youth, social sector leaders and philanthropists.
+To make a transformational impact on the lives of young people and families in poverty, we must address the challenges facing three stakeholders: young people and families, social sector leaders, and philanthropists.

 The Grip of Poverty

 15 million American children, or 21%, live in poverty

-To ignore childhood poverty is to abandon our next generation and undermine our nation’s future.
+To ignore intergenerational poverty is to undermine our nation’s future.
 Although solutions exist today that can make a meaningful difference, the social sector does not have access to the capital necessary to expand these solutions to the scale needed to address the multiple complex drivers of poverty affecting young people and families.

 Challenge for Social Sector Leaders

 Visionary leaders with evidence-based programs are making a meaningful difference in the lives of young people and families across the country.
 But without robust growth capital or any market incentive to think big and bold, they cannot bring their strategies to a national scale.

 Challenge for Philanthropists

 Nonprofit leaders need capital to scale up their programs, and there are philanthropists ready and willing to invest in them.
 Unfortunately, the market for social sector investment lacks any real infrastructure, which means philanthropists have no efficient means to deploy large amounts of capital toward high-impact solutions poised to scale.

 To make a transformational impact on the lives of young people and families in poverty, we have to change the current funding paradigm – which does not channel significant capital to promising interventions – and embrace a new model of philanthropy.

 Blue Meridian Partners seeks to transform the life trajectories of young people and families in poverty.

 We do this in two ways.
 First, we identify successful strategies for addressing social problems confronting young people and families in poverty and help scale them.

 Second, we unlock significant capital by providing philanthropists a way to pool resources to support scaling – investing as much as $200 million in each strategy.
 Our Partners work collaboratively – sharing the costs, risks and rewards of our efforts.